How do Para sports ensure there is a level playing field between athletes with different impairments?

 1. Only certain impairments can compete in Para sport.
 These are defined in section 2 chapter 3.13 of the IPC Handbook.
 It is the International Federation for the sport that has decided which eligible impairments can compete.
 You can find this information in the Explanatory Guides to Paralympic Classification (summer sports or winter sports).
 In order to be considered eligible you will be requested to provide medical detail on your situation to the International Federation.

-2. If you have an eligible impairment for the sport, you must also meet their minimum disability criteria.
-The minimum disability criteria ensure that the impairment causes an activity limitation in that particular sport or discipline.
+2. If you have an eligible impairment for the sport, you must also meet their minimum impairment criteria.
+The minimum impairment criteria ensure that the impairment causes an activity limitation in that particular sport or discipline.
 So they are sport-specific (except for athletes with a vision impairment).
-These minimum disability criteria will be assessed during athlete evaluation.
+These minimum impairment criteria will be assessed during athlete evaluation.

 If you are interested in participating in a Para sport and want to find out if you are eligible, you can contact your National Paralympic Committee (NPC) for sport and classification opportunities at the regional or national level.